Sansón (wrestler): Consejo Mundial de Lucha Libre (2014–2021)

-All three members of Nueva Generación Dinamita participated in the 2019 Fantastica Mania tour of Japan for the first time, capping off the tour with a successful championship defense against Ángel de Oro, Atlantis, and Titán on its last day.
-As holder of the CMLL World Middleweight Championship, 2019 also marked the first year that El Cuatrero participated in the Universal Championship, a tournament where all 16 participants held a championship recognized by CMLL.
-Sansón lost to Volador Jr. in the opening round.
-For the 2019 Torneo Nacional de Parejas Increíbles ("National Incredible Teams Tournament"), Sansón was paired up with long-time rival Soberano Jr. as a rudo (The "bad guy") and a tecnico (the "Good guy") team up for the event.
-The odd couple defeated Tritón and Rey Bucanero in the first round before losing to the eventual tournament winners Titán and Bárbaro Cavernario.
-As part of the 66th anniversary of Arena Puebla, NGD successfully defended the Mexican National Trios Championship against Los Ingobernables (El Terrible, La Bestia del Ring, and Rush), in what was their tenth overall championship defense.

-The 2020 Sin Piedad show offered Sansón the opportunity to become a three-time champion as he and Cuatrero challenged Místico and Carístico for the CMLL World Tag Team Championship but lost the match.
-During the 2020 Fantastica Mania tour, Sansón and his brother participated in the family tag team tournament, where they ended up defeating Los Hermanos Chavez (Ángel de Oro and Niebla Roja) in the finals.
-On the final day of the tour, January 20, NGD successfully defended the Mexican National Trios Championship against Los Hermanos Chavez and Titán.
-On February 24, El Cuatrero and Sansón won the Torneo de parejas familiares ("Family Team Tournament") as they defeated the uncle/nephew team of Rey Bucanero and Drone in the first round, the father/son team of Euforia and Soberano Jr. in the second round, and finally the Gran Guerrero/Último Guerrero brothers in the finals.
+As the holder of the CMLL World Middleweight Championship, on February 8, 2019, Sansón participated in the Universal Championship tournament, where all 16 participants held a championship recognized by CMLL; he lost to Volador Jr. in the opening round.
+For the 2019 Torneo Nacional de Parejas Increíbles ("National Incredible Teams Tournament"), where a rudo (the "bad guy") and a tecnico (the "Good guy") team up, Sansón was paired with long-time rival Soberano Jr. The odd couple defeated Tritón and Rey Bucanero in the first round before losing to eventual tournament winners Titán and Bárbaro Cavernario.
+As part of the 66th anniversary of Arena Puebla, NGD successfully defended the Mexican National Trios Championship against Los Ingobernables (El Terrible, La Bestia del Ring and Rush), in what was their tenth overall championship defense.
+At Sin Piedad on January 1, 2020, Sansón and Cuatrero unsuccessfully challenged Místico and Carístico for the CMLL World Tag Team Championship.
+On February 24, Sansón and El Cuatrero won the Torneo de parejas familiares ("Family Team Tournament") as they defeated the uncle/nephew team of Bucanero and Drone in the first round, the father/son team of Euforia and Soberano Jr. in the second round, and finally the Gran Guerrero/Último Guerrero brothers in the finals.
 On March 26, 2021, they defeated Los Guerreros Laguneros to win the CMLL World Trios Championship.
-On August 10, 2021, CMLL announced the departure of Nueva Generación Dinamita.
+On August 10, CMLL announced the departure of Nueva Generación Dinamita.

+New Japan Pro-Wrestling (2018–2020)

+In January 2018, Sansón made his Japanese debut as part of the New Japan Pro-Wrestling (NJPW) and CMLL co-promoted Fantastica Mania 2018 tour.
+During the sixth night of the tour on January 19, he unsuccessfully challenged Soberano Jr. for the Mexican National Welterweight Championship.
+In January 2019, the three members of Nueva Generación Dinamita participated in the Fantastica Mania 2019 tour, successfully defending the Mexican National Trios Championship against Ángel de Oro, Atlantis, and Titán on January 21, the tour's last day.
+During the Fantastica Mania 2020 tour, Sansón and his brother participated in the family tag team tournament, where they defeated Los Hermanos Chavez (Ángel de Oro and Niebla Roja) in the finals.
+On January 20, the final day of the tour, NGD successfully defended the Mexican National Trios Championship against Los Hermanos Chavez and Titán.